Combined Cadet Force

 The Combined Cadet Force (CCF) is a voluntary organisation whose aim is to enable the development of personal responsibility, leadership and self-discipline.

 The quality of our top NCOs has been reflected in their regular appointments as Lord Lieutenant's Cadets.
-We have had an unbroken chain of ten Lord Lt Cadets and this year Hamish Urquhart from the RM Section has been appointed at a ceremony at The Bishop’s Palace in Wells.
+We have had an unbroken chain of ten Lord Lt Cadets from the RM Section.

 We have two Field Days a year which always involves overnight exercises for our senior sections using local training areas.
 Our Easter Adventure Training week in the Brecon Beacons run by 2/Lt Chris Pearson involves a mix of hill walking, caving, mountain biking, rafting and rock climbing.
 The Summer CCF Contingent Camp gives the senior cadets the chance to experience more military skills, and includes an overnight exercise, live firing, canoeing and rock climbing.
 The Third Form Chindit Camp held on Exmoor in July regularly attracts up to half the year group.
 With a range of exercises with cryptic names such as 'Blindfold Drop', 'Night Fright' and 'Ditch Delight', and with two 24-hour hiking tent experiences, the camp gives the pupils a chance to become more independent and self-reliant.
 We have very well-equipped Military and Adventure Training Stores maintained by the School Staff Instructor, SSgt Ron Mason.